spring-gradle-plugins/dependency-management-plugin/README.md

 spring.version=4.0.4.RELEASE
 ```

-Whereever you configure it, the version of Spring Framework that's provided will now match the
+Wherever you configure it, the version of any Spring Framework modules will now match the value of
-value of the property:
+the property:

 ```
 gradle dependencies --configuration compile